-At some point in your journey of cigar appreciation, you’ll move from “smoke them as you get them” to “stockpile them just in case.”
-You may not be the type to smoke a cigar every evening—or even every week—and that’s ok.
+At some point in your journey of cigar appreciation, you’ll move from "smoke them as you get them" to "stockpile them just in case."
+You may not be the type to smoke a cigar every evening, or even every week, and that’s fine.
 Fortunately, many cigars age fabulously under the right conditions.
 In fact, many aficionados believe that cigars can actually improve in flavor profile over time.

 How to Age Your Cigars